The Flip Diameter of Rectangulations and Convex Subdivisions: Generalization to Convex Subdivisions

 \begin{lemma} Let $r$ be a convex subdivision of a set of $n$ points in the plane with distinct $x$-coordinates.
 There is a sequence of $O(n)$ flip and rotate operations that turns at least a $\frac{1}{36}$ fraction of the nonvertical segments vertical, and keeps all vertical segments vertical. \end{lemma}

 Before proving Lemma~\ref{lem:dir}, we need to introduce a few technical terms.
 Consider a convex subdivision $r$ of a set of $n$ points with distinct $x$-coordinates.
 We say that a segment $s_1$ {\it hits} another segment $s_2$ if an endpoint of $s_1$ lies in the relative interior of $s_2$.
 An {\it extension of $s_1$ beyond $s_2$ hits $s_3$} if $s_1$ hits $s_2$ and $s_1$ is contained in a segment $s_1'$, such that $s_1'$ hits $s_3$ and $s_1'$ crosses at most one segment (namely, $s_2$).
+Note that the operation {\sc Rotate}$(r,s_1\cap s_2)$, if applicable, would extend $s_1$ beyond $s_2$ to hit segment $s_3$.
 We define the {\it extension visibility digraph} $\widehat{H}(r)$ on all segments in $r$, where the vertices correspond to the segments in $r$, and we have a directed edge $(s_2,s_3)$ if $s_2$ hits $s_3$ or there is a segment $s_1$ such that an extension of $s_1$ beyond $s_2$ hits $s_3$.

-The graph $\widehat{H}(r)$ is not necessarily planar: it is not difficult to construct a convex subdivision $r$ of a set of ${t \choose 2}$ points where $\widehat{H}(r)$ is isomorphic to the complete graph $K_t$ (Figure~\ref{fig:k5}).
+The graph $\widehat{H}(r)$ is not necessarily planar: it is not difficult to construct a convex subdivision $r$ for a set of $O(t^2)$ points where $\widehat{H}(r)$ contains a subgraph isomorphic to the complete graph $K_t$ (Figure~\ref{fig:k5}).
+It is enough to describe the segments of such a construction (the points may lie anywhere in the interior of the segments).
+Start with the sides of a convex $t$-gon, and extend the sides in counterclockwise direction to obtain a convex subdivision.
+The extension visibility digraph of these $t$ segments contains a cycle $(s_1,\ldots, s_t)$.
+Add short segments in the exterior of the initial $t$-gon: If a segment hits $s_i$ and its supporting line passes though $s_j$, it generates an edge $(s_i,s_j)$ in the extension visibility digraph.

 Note that the number of edges in $\widehat{H}(r)$ is at most $4n$, since each segment hits at most two other segments, but some segments extend to infinity; and the extension of each segment beyond each of its endpoints hits at most one other segment.
 If $P$ contains $n$ points, the average degree in $\widehat{H}(r)$ is less than $8$.
 Therefore, $\widehat{H}(r)$ has an independent set of size at least $n/9$ (obtained by successively choosing minimum-degree vertices~\cite{Hoc83,Tur41}).